 Conformation: is also important to ensure that the puppy you get from me can take all the activity in his day.
 Several of my puppy owners have told me their dogs catch rabbits on the run.
 The Bedlington has a springy gait when walking slowly, but a Bedlington running is poetry in motion.

-I am a member of the National Bedlington Terrier Association (UK),The Bedlington Terrier Club (UK),The Bedlington Terrier Club of America.
+I am an Australian National Kennel Council Registered Breeder.
+A member of the Bedlington Terrier Association (UK),The Bedlington Terrier Club (UK),The Bedlington Terrier Club of America.
 As a breeder of Bedlington Terriers I am aware of my responsibility to learn as much as possible, and to keep abreast of developments within the breed.

 Where to find us

 We moved to the Canning Vale Kennel Zone so our dogs would have more room to play.
 We have 1.5 acres that we have almost finished landscaping with lots of help from the "kids".
 They love it here so it has been worth the move for them, and when we finally finish the gardens it will be worth it for us.

 We have re-opened for boarding, not just Bedlingtons but most breeds.